bookingactivities/booking-activities/readme.txt

 * **[See the user-friendly release note](https://booking-activities.fr/en/blog/booking-activities-1-13-days-off/?utm_source=wp-plugin-page&utm_medium=wordpress&utm_content=readme)**
 * Breaking change - The past repeat exceptions won't be taken into account, only the future ones will be kept
 * Feature - Set up leave periods where no events will be displayed whatsoever (also replaces repeat exceptions)
+* Tweak - Assign existing bookings to the account when it is created, and prevent booking without account if the email address exists
 * Fix - Decode HTML entities in csv exports
 * Dev - Add bookacti_logout_redirect_url hook